hyperledger/besu-docs/docs/Tutorials/Examples/Privacy-Example.md

 npm install
 ```

-## Start the Private Network with Privacy Enabled
+## Start the Network

 !!!important
     If running in Windows, please run commands from the GitBash shell

-In the `besu-quickstart` directory, start the network with privacy enabled:
+In the `besu-sample-networks` directory, start the network with privacy enabled:

 ```bash
 ./run-privacy.sh